jrblevin/markdown-mode/README.md

 commands are described below.
 You can obtain a list of all keybindings by pressing <kbd>C-c C-h</kbd>.

-  * Hyperlinks: <kbd>C-c C-a</kbd>
+  * Hyperlinks: <kbd>C-c C-l</kbd>

-    In this group, <kbd>C-c C-a l</kbd> inserts links, either inline, reference, or plain URLs.
+    <kbd>C-c C-l</kbd> (`markdown-insert-link`) is a general command for
+    inserting standard Markdown links of any form: either inline links, reference links, or plain URLs in angle brackets.
 The URL or `[reference]` label, link text, and optional title are entered through a series of interactive prompts.
 The type of link is determined by which values are provided:

     *   If both a URL and link text are given, insert an inline link:
         `[text](url)`.